 - Michel Foucault, Nietzsche, Freud, Marx.

-What about signs that warn us of inevitable doom because of car usage, and the polluting carbon output?
-What about signs that think more systemically and look at the relationships between global warming, sea level rise, or hurricanes?
-What about signs that express solidarity and seek social justice, or warnings that your rights may be abridged by use of products or facilities or signs that help us to consider more systemic issues?
+What about signs that warn us of inevitable doom because of car usage and polluting carbon output?
+What about signs that think more systemically, examining the relationships between global warming, sea level rise, and hurricanes?
+What about signs that express solidarity, seek social justice, and warn of the potential infringement of our rights through everyday products and facilities?

-This begs the question; what are the signs we are not seeing?
-Do signs in particular contexts serve the public good about real future dangers not apparent?
+This begs the question: What signs are we not seeing?
+Do signs in particular contexts serve the public good by highlighting real future dangers that are not immediately apparent?

 Regretfully tech companies have promised governments that artificial intelligence (AI) can identify criminal behavior.
 Even schools have gotten into looking at children’s faces and sanctioning them for not paying attention by looking at eye gaze if a child is daydreaming and climbing into imagination, then that must be promoted rather than focusing on standardized lessons.